Maryam Mirzakhani: Death and legacy

 Mirzakhani was diagnosed with breast cancer in 2013.
 In 2016, the cancer spread to her bones and liver, and she died on 14 July 2017 at the age of 40 at Stanford Hospital in Stanford, California.

 Iranian president Hassan Rouhani and other officials offered their condolences and praised Mirzakhani's scientific achievements.
 Rouhani said in his message that "the unprecedented brilliance of this creative scientist and modest human being, who made Iran's name resonate in the world's scientific forums, was a turning point in showing the great will of Iranian women and young people on the path towards reaching the peaks of glory and in various international arenas."

-Upon her death, several Iranian newspapers, along with Iranian President Hassan Rouhani, broke taboo and published photographs of Mirzakhani with her hair uncovered.
-Although most newspapers used photographs with a dark background, manipulation by photoshop, and even paintings to "hide" her hair, this gesture was widely noted in the western press and on social media.
-Mirzakhani's death has also renewed debates within Iran regarding matrilineal citizenship for children of mixed-nationality parentage; Fars News Agency reported that, on the heels of Mirzakhani's death, 60 Iranian MPs urged the speeding up of an amendment to a law that would allow children of Iranian mothers married to foreigners to be given Iranian nationality, in order to make it easier for Mirzakhani's daughter to visit Iran.
+Upon her death, several Iranian newspapers, along with President Hassan Rouhani, broke taboo and published photographs of Mirzakhani with her hair uncovered.
+Although most newspapers used photographs with a dark background, digital manipulation, and even paintings to "hide" her hair, this gesture was widely noted in the western press and on social media.

+Mirzakhani's death has also renewed debates within Iran regarding matrilineal citizenship for children of mixed-nationality parentage; Fars News Agency reported that, subsequent to Mirzakhani's death, 60 Iranian MPs urged the speeding up of an amendment to a law that would allow children of Iranian mothers married to foreigners to be given Iranian nationality, in order to make it easier for Mirzakhani's daughter to visit Iran.

-Numerous obituaries and tributes were published in the days following Maryam Mirzakhani's death.
-As a result of advocacy carried out by the Women's Committee within the Iranian Mathematical Society (کمیته بانوان انجمن ریاضی ایران), the International Council for Science agreed to declare Maryam Mirzakhani's birthday, 12 May, as International Women in Mathematics Day in respect of her memory.
+Numerous obituaries and tributes were published in the days following Mirzakhani's death.
+As a result of advocacy carried out by the Women's Committee within the Iranian Mathematical Society (کمیته بانوان انجمن ریاضی ایران), the International Council for Science agreed to declare Mirzakhani's birthday, 12 May, as International Women in Mathematics Day in respect of her memory.

-Various establishments have also taken after Mirzakhani's namesake in honor of her life and achievements.
-In 2017, Farzanegan High school – the high school Mirzakhani formerly attended – named their amphitheater and library after her.
-Additionally, Sharif University of Technology, the institute wherein Mirzakhani obtained her bachelors, has since named their main library in the College of Mathematics after her.
-Further, the House of Mathematics in Isfahan, in collaboration with the Mayor, named a conference hall in the city after her.
+Various establishments have also been named after Mirzakhani to honor her life and achievements.
+In 2017, Farzanegan High School – the high school Mirzakhani formerly attended – named their amphitheater and library after her.
+Additionally, Sharif University of Technology, the institute wherein Mirzakhani obtained her bachelor's, has since named their main library in the College of Mathematics after her.
+Further, the House of Mathematics in Isfahan, in collaboration with the mayor, named a conference hall in the city after her.